simmondp/X-Air_Mute-3rd-party-add-in-for-OBS/README.md

 	CC Number = 0-15 (Ch1 = 0 etc.)
 	Value = 0 (Mute OFF)  or 127 (Mute ON)

-Once installed, simply add the comma sepeted chanels inside [ ] to the scene name for example:
+Once installed, simply add the comma seperated channels inside [ ] to the scene name for example:
 My new scene [1,3,5,15]
 and when selected OBS will unmute chanels 1, 3, 5 and 15, and mute the rest.